How to Create Product Attributes That Sell

 Product features are an integral part of your product.
 They can describe the technical or functional aspects, and show what the product can do.
 Features remain the same across all variants of the same product and can't be sold as a separate product.
 If you can do so, then those "features" are attributes.

 Product benefits are abstract and subjective, while product attributes are objective and specific.
-Benefits show how they can bring a positive impact on their users or their life, and make them become better.
-For example, product benefits could be shock absorption in a shoe that protects your feet from injury, a vegan jacket that is environmental-friendly, or a luxurious bed that guarantees a good night's sleep.
+Benefits show how they can bring a positive impact on their users or their lives and make them better.
+For example, product benefits could be shock absorption in a shoe that protects your feet from injury, a vegan jacket that is environmentally friendly, or a luxurious bed that guarantees a good night's sleep.

 Difference between features and benefits chart